The history of kitesurfing: How the sport originated and evolved

 Kitesurfing today

 Today, kitesurfing is a global sport with a huge following.
-There are kitesurfing competitions and events all over the world, and the sport is becoming increasingly popular with vacationers looking for an exciting and challenging experience on the water.
+There are kitesurfing competitions and events all over the world, and the sport is becoming increasingly popular with holidaymakers looking for an exciting and challenging experience on the water.

-Kitesurfing lessons on vacation
+Kitesurf lessons on vacation

 Kitesurfing as a lifestyle